2017 Belgium Global Money Week

 - The FSMA - Financial Services and Markets Authority in Belgium, Euronext Brussels, Vlerick Business School

 NUMBER OF CHILDREN REACHED:

-The FSMA (the Financial Services and Markets Authority in Belgium) has organized, in occasion of the Global Money Week a second national conference on the subject of financial literacy, held in the presence of Her Majesty Queen Mathilde, on 11 March 2015 in at the Egmont Palace in Brussels, Belgium.
+The FSMA (the Financial Services and Markets Authority in Belgium) organized a second national conference on the subject of financial literacy for GMW, held in the presence of Her Majesty Queen Mathilde, on 11 March 2015 in the Egmont Palace in Brussels, Belgium.